Thelemic History Reading Guide

 Aleister Crowley in India, by Tobias Churton.
 Subtitled “The Secret Influence of Eastern Mysticism on Magic and the Occult”.
 Deals with Crowley activities in India, Burma, and Sri Lanka between 1901 and 1906.
 Explain how he approached Yoga and Buddhism, a few years before founding the A∴A∴.

 Aleister Crowley in America, by Tobias Churton.
 Subtitled "Art, Espionage, and Sex Magick in the New World”.
 This is the largest volume so far, narrating Crowley adventures in the USA around 1914-1919, specially concerning the establishment of the O.T.O. and restructuring to comport the Freemasons.
-See also “Panit in Detroit”.
+See also “Panic in Detroit”.

 Aleister Crowley in Paris, by Tobias Churton.
 Subtitled “Sex, Art, and Magick in the City of Light”.
 Tells the adventures of Crowley in the early 1900s in France, while he was in the Golden Dawn, and then his return from 1924 to 1929.